bahaasalha/Netflix-Clone/README.md

 # My-Netflix-Clone
 It's all mine.
-Netflix is the world's mother of cenima.
+Netflix is the world's mother of cenima.🎥

 A site preview is available here: https://bahaasalha.github.io/My-Netflix-Clone/